With the 2008 MLB Draft all over and done with, PinstripesPlus checks in with Yankees Vice President…

 PinstripesPlus: What would you say is your best moment in baseball and why?

-PinstripesPlus: Who was your favorite team while growing up?
+PinstripesPlus: Who was your favorite team and player growing up?

 PinstripesPlus.com Recommended Stories